gaurav101/gaurav101.github.io/spring-boot-4-new-features.md

 Spring Boot 4 is a major generation of Spring Boot.
 It builds on Spring Framework 7 and brings many new features across web APIs, HTTP clients, testing, observability, data, messaging, build tools, and project structure.

-This article covers the stable Spring Boot 4.x line available at the time of writing: Spring Boot 4.0.x and Spring Boot 4.1.x.
+This page covers the stable Spring Boot 4.x line available at the time of writing: Spring Boot 4.0.x and Spring Boot 4.1.x.
 The latest stable documentation currently points to Spring Boot 4.1.1.
 Spring Boot 4.2.0-M1 exists as a preview milestone, but preview features are not included here as production features.

 ## Quick Feature List